Indonesian Arabic: Distribution and usage

 The Arabic spoken in Indonesia is generally used by people of Arab descent and Islamic students (santri), primarily based on Hadhrami Arabic brought by Arab traders from Hadramaut, Yemen.
 This language has a unique feature, which is the mixture of vocabulary from Arabic and Indonesian, as well as other regional languages.
 This is notably different from the Modern Standard Arabic used by 21st-century Arab expatriates.
-The language is commonly used in Islamic educational institutions or pesantren and in villages inhabited by people of Arabs descent, often referred to as Kampung Arab 'Arab village'.
+The language is commonly used in Islamic educational institutions or pesantren and in villages inhabited by people of Arab descent, often referred to as Kampung Arab 'Arab village'.

 Map of provinces of Indonesia in the 21st century with names in Arabic.

-Arabic in Indonesia is generally spoken by Arab descendants in Bogor (Empang and Cisarua), Surabaya (Ampel), Bangkalan (Kamal), Jakarta, Gresik, Pekalongan, Kediri, Pasuruan (Bangil), Bondowoso, Banjarmasin, Surakarta, Palembang, Palu (Talise), Ambon, Martapura, Yogyakarta, and other areas with a significant Arab-descendant population in Indonesia.
-Even the Arab descendants and their language are also found in Fakfak, a small town on the west coast of Papua, the easternmost island of Indonesia, their presence there can be traced back to the 1800s, where their Arabic surnames became their trademark.
+Arabic in Indonesia is generally spoken by Arab descendants in Bogor (Empang and Cisarua), Surabaya (Ampel), Bangkalan (Kamal), Jakarta (Pekojan), Gresik (Gapura), Pekalongan (Sugihwaras), Kediri, Pasuruan (Bangil), Bondowoso, Banjarmasin, Surakarta (Pasar Kliwon), Palembang, Palu (Talise), Ambon, Martapura, Yogyakarta (Sayidan), and other areas with a significant Arab-descendant population in Indonesia.
+Arab descendants and their language are also found in Fakfak, a small town on the west coast of Papua, the easternmost island of Indonesia.
+Their presence there can be traced back to the 1800s, where their Arabic surnames became their trademark.

 Currently, the number of speakers is approximately half of the Arab descendants, or perhaps even less.
 This number does not include the santri who use it as a formal language.
 Based on rough estimates, this language had about 60,000 speakers in 2010.
 Rather than maintaining their Arabic language, younger generations typically prefer to use Malay-based creole languages, where they actually play a significant role in contributing Arabic vocabulary, but it is then adapted to local pronunciation.
 A prominent example is Betawi, where the majority of Arab descendants in urban Jakarta currently use this language.
 Indonesian Arabic also has a big influence on the Condet dialect, a dialect of Betawi language, where Arabic vocabulary is mostly found, more pronounced than other Betawi dialects.
 Also with some Malay influence.
 Arabic-Malay script (Jawi) was also quite often used by the indigenous people of Condet in East Jakarta, especially during the Dutch colonial era.